 To me, the important point rests in understanding the nature of the fissures (i.e., what those disagreements are about) and the weight they carry in moving forward with what, in the end, is an ethical project (i.e., what such ‘fissure work’ is ultimately for and what is at stake).
 I take this to be the nub of your question.
 It is, as I have said, what brought me to critical realism in the first place: I wanted to know and better understand the nature of the fissures in Marxism.

 It is worth reminding ourselves that Bhaskar’s critical realism project (at least as it relates to the human sciences) was built on the resolution of what he identified as a number of persistent fissures or debilitating splits in the philosophy of the human sciences.
-As critical realists well know, these include: collectivism/individualism; structure/agency; cause/reason; mind/body and; fact/value (Bhaskar1998, xiii-xiv).
+As critical realists well know, these include: collectivism/individualism, structure/agency, cause/reason, mind/body, and fact/value (Bhaskar, 1998, xiii–xiv).
 According to Bhaskar, the fundamental split underlying all was the positivism/hermeneutics ‘antinomy’.
-It is this fissure that someone like myself who had had more than a little post-graduate dabbling in social science methodology was well aware.
+It is this fissure that someone like myself who had had more than a little postgraduate dabbling in social science methodology was well aware.
 And I can say that, in the process of my studies, I was schooled to take the hermeneutic side of that fracture.
 Not that I was subjected to overt indoctrination.
 It was just the times.

 Alpesh: That time still exists.
 In my experience, most social science students at all levels are told they are not positivists so they are told that they MUST be working in the interpretivist paradigm or within constructivism.
 This is the default advice I see given to novice and emerging researchers.